atrettel/wosp/README.md

 `detective#1`, since it is more explicit about where the extra character goes.

 Wosp supports Boolean operations.
-Boolean operations return all matches for certain files when certain conditions are met.
+Boolean operations return all matches for documents that meet certain conditions.
 The four Boolean operators are `OR`, `AND`, `NOT`, and `XOR`.

-`OR` returns all matches for any term given.
+`OR` returns all matches for any term given in all documents.
 Like all Boolean operations, it takes two arguments.
 Searchers can chain together multiple `OR` statements to produce long lists of terms to search all at once.

     $ wosp "detective#1 OR officer#1" A_Study_in_Scarlet.txt